What is The Difference Between Vegan and Vegetarian

 What Are the Nutritional Considerations for Vegans and Vegetarians?

-Studies who vegan and vegetarian diets tend to have low cholesterol and saturated fats.
+Studies show that vegan and vegetarian diets contain low cholesterol and saturated fats.
 They also tend to have massive amounts of fiber, minerals, and vitamins.
 Both diets have massive amounts of nutrient-dense foods.
 These may include fruits, grains, nuts, seeds, veggies, etc.

-On the other hand, poorly designed vegan and vegetarian diets can lead to low consumption of a couple of nutrients such as calcium, iron, vitamin D, and zinc.
+Conversely, poorly designed vegan and vegetarian diets can lead to low consumption of nutrients such as calcium, iron, vitamin D, and zinc.

 Both diets also tend to comprise restricted amounts of B vitamins and omega-3 fatty acids, although these nutrients are typically lower in vegan and vegetarian diets.